570944242/Netpython/readme.txt

 blocked his netcat.
 And now here it is!

  ---Time---
-Finished in 2019
+Finished in 2020

  ---Code---
 Using the python socket, subprocess modules.
 (And some other important python modules: os, sys, ...).
 Author has tried to don't use any "required download" modules.
-Anyway, the special in this tool is something that I call "Fake-console".
+Anyway, the special in this tool is something that I call "Virtual-console".
 That when you create a bind or a reverse shell, it looks like you have create a shell, but the true it just check the output of your command and do some "decorate".
 Although the author has investigated a long time about netcat in python and has found the way to "create a shell" in literal meaning both on Windows and Linux with EXACTLY like netcat, he will do it in the future with a bigger project (I don't know but it may be 'Dranect').

  ---License---
-Although the author still haven't registered any license yet but please don't copy this in any way.
+Although the author still haven't registered any license yet but please don't copy this by any way.

  ---Name---